-- Source of noise: the discrete nature of radiation, i.e. the fact that each imaging system is recording an image by counting photons. - Can be modeled as an independent additive noise which can be described by a zero-mean Gaussian.
+- Source of noise: the discrete nature of radiation, i.e. the fact that each imaging system is recording an image by counting photons. - This type of noise can be modeled as an independent additive noise which can be described by a zero-mean Gaussian.